-- 2.1 In these Data Processing Terms: - "Additional Product" means a product, service or application provided by Google or a third party that: (a) is not part of the Processor Services; and (b) is accessible for use within the user interface of the Processor Services or is otherwise integrated with the Processor Services. - "Additional Terms" means the additional terms referred to in Appendix 3, which reflect the parties' agreement on the terms governing the processing of Customer Personal Data in connection with certain Applicable Data Protection Legislation. - "Affiliate" means an entity that directly or indirectly controls, is controlled by, or is under common control with, a party. - "Applicable Data Protection Legislation" means, as applicable to the processing of Customer Personal Data, any national, federal, EU, state, provincial or other privacy, data security or data protection law or regulation including European Data Protection Legislation, the LGPD and US State Privacy Laws. - "Customer Personal Data" means personal data that is processed by Google on behalf of Customer in Google's provision of the Processor Services.
+2.1 In these Data Processing Terms:

+"Additional Product" means a product, service or application provided by Google or a third party that: (a) is not part of the Processor Services; and (b) is accessible for use within the user interface of the Processor Services or is otherwise integrated with the Processor Services.

+"Additional Terms for Non-European Data Protection Legislation" means the additional terms referred to in Appendix 3, which reflect the parties' agreement on the terms governing the processing of certain data in connection with certain Non-European Data Protection Legislation.

+"Adequate Country" means:

+- (a) for data processed subject to the EU GDPR: the EEA, or a country or territory recognized as ensuring adequate data protection under the EU GDPR; - (b) for data processed subject to the UK GDPR: the UK, or a country or territory recognized as ensuring adequate data protection under the UK GDPR and the Data Protection Act 2018; and/or - (c) for data processed subject to the Swiss FDPA: Switzerland, or a country or territory that is: (i) included in the list of the states whose legislation ensures adequate protection as published by the Swiss Federal Data Protection and Information Commissioner, or (ii) recognized as ensuring adequate data protection by the Swiss Federal Council under the Swiss FDPA, in each case, other than on the basis of an optional data protection framework.

+"Alternative Transfer Solution" means a solution, other than SCCs, that enables the lawful transfer of personal data to a third country in accordance with the European Data Protection Legislation, for example a data protection framework recognized as ensuring that participating local entities provide adequate protection.

+"Customer Personal Data" means personal data that is processed by Google on behalf of Customer in Google's provision of the Processor Services.

+"Customer SCCs" means the SCCs (Controller-to-Processor), the SCCs (Processor-to-Controller), and/or the SCCs (Processor-to-Processor), as applicable.